readthedocs/blog/state-of-the-docs-2015.rst

 We're still humbled by the project's success, and the important role it continues to play for old and new users alike.

-This growth was becomming difficult to manage without focused support given back to the community.
+This growth was becoming difficult to manage without focused support given back to the community.
 Though the project has always had core maintainers, for Read the Docs to continue growing as a community resource, we knew it required dedicated attention.